A massive and evolved slow-rotating galaxy in the early Universe

 The compact nature of XMM-VID1-2075 means that while the central spaxels of the galaxy have a sufficiently high SNR to accurately model stellar velocities and dispersions, spaxels at larger radii do not.
-We therefore group spatially adjacent spaxels together using Voronoi binning \cite{Cappellari2003} so that each binned spectrum has a median $SNR\gtrsim20$ per wavelength element.
+We therefore group spatially adjacent spaxels together using Voronoi binning so that each binned spectrum has a median $SNR\gtrsim20$ per wavelength element.
+We compute the inverse-variance weighted sum of fluxes across the observed spectral range for each spaxel in a bin, and then weight the distance of each spaxel from the center of the galaxy to calculate a distance for the bin.

-Spectral energy distribution fitting is then performed on each bin \cite{Cappellari2004, Cappellari2023} to calculate a stellar velocity offset (\mbox{$V_* = v_*-v_{\rm sys}$}) and stellar velocity dispersion ($\sigma_*$) in each region (Figure~\ref{fig:KIN_BIN}).
+Spectral fitting is then performed on each bin \cite{Cappellari2023} to calculate a stellar velocity offset (\mbox{$V_* = v_*-v_{\rm sys}$}) and stellar velocity dispersion ($\sigma_*$) in each region (Figure~\ref{fig:KIN_BIN}), resulting in typical velocity uncertainties of 25 km/s.
 The stellar velocity dispersion is approximately $\sigma_*\sim500$~km/s at the center of the galaxy, and that within ${\rm R_{e}}$ is measured to be $\sigma_{*,\rm R_{e}}=387\pm22$~km/s, consistent with the previous measurement from ground-based spectroscopy.
 The stellar velocity offsets relative to the systemic velocity are remarkably small however, with all bins \mbox{$|V_*| < 100$~km/s} and a median absolute deviation \mbox{$MAD_V=26$~km/s}.
 Such low velocities, as well as the lack of a clear gradient to them suggest that this galaxy does not have significant ordered rotation.
-This is in contrast with the other two massive, quiescent galaxies at $z\sim3.5$ with IFU observations observed in the same program.
+This is in contrast with the other two massive, quiescent galaxies at $z\sim3.5$ with IFU observations taken in the same program.
 Using the same analysis methods reveals that XMM-VID3-1120 and XMM-VID3-2457 have lower (but still large) central velocity dispersions of $\sim420$~km/s, and regions with increased rotational velocities up to $\sim 400$~km/s in the case of XMM-VID3-2457 (Figure~\ref{fig:KIN_BIN}).

 The relative contributions of rotation and dispersion to the galaxy can be quantified via either a simple ratio of $|V_*|/\sigma_*$, as in the top right panel of Figure~\ref{fig:KIN_BIN}, or by calculating the spin parameter